This article applies to all TeamViewer users.

 Since your TeamViewer password for unattended access is encrypted in the registry it is not possible to export the current password for unattended access by deploying the .reg file in your domain.
 Therefore you have to add a password for unattended access for the deployment manually during the export.
 For this follow these steps:

-- Open your TeamViewer application and open the advanced TeamViewer options by clicking on Extras --> Options --> Advanced --> click Show advanced options --> under TeamViewer options --> Export options to a *.reg file --> Click Export...
+- Open your TeamViewer application and open the advanced TeamViewer options by clicking the Gear icon (⚙) in the upper right corner of the TeamViewer application.
+Navigate to Advanced --> TeamViewer options --> Export options to a *.tvopt file and then click Export...

-- Save the .reg file on your device
+- Save the .tvopt file on your device

 - A new window will open: check the box Export personal password and add the password you would like to deploy and repeat the password in the 2nd field again